demac44/demac44/README.md

 💻 **Software Engineer**

- Graduated Software Engineer with 4 years of hands-on experience in software development.
-Proficient in building scalable applications with modern technologies.
-Skilled in streamlining workflows through DevOps practices, including CI/CD, Docker, and infrastructure automation.
- Strong understanding of data structures, algorithms, and software design principles, with a focus on clean, efficient, and maintainable code.
+Software Engineer with 4 years of experience in designing and developing reliable, scalable applications.
+Strong foundation in data structures, algorithms, and software design principles, with a focus on writing clean, efficient, and maintainable code.
+Experienced in collaborating on complex projects and continuously improving systems to deliver high-quality solutions.

 ---